Due to a number of factors, basement water damage is very common. The source and amount of damage can also determine the category and class of damage.

 In addition to cracks, there are additional damages to the flooring that can be caused by water.

-Other signs of damage can include separation between carpet padding and subfloor, making it feel spongy when stepped on.
+Other signs of damage can include a separation between carpet padding and the subfloor, making it feel spongy when stepped on.

 Calling a Water Damage Cleanup Professional

 As you notice these signs of water damage in your basement, make sure to look into them to see if you have an issue.
 If so, contact a water damage repair professional to inspect and restore the affected area right away.
 If not, you could be facing bigger problems in the future.